vesavvo/design_patterns/markdown/assignments/factory_method.md

 In addition, you should have a `Game` class that has a `main()` method.
 The `main()` method should create a desired `Map` object and display it on the screen.
 The `Game` class contains the factory method `createMap()` that creates either a `CityMap` or a `WildernessMap` object.

 The `action()` method in the concrete tile classes is not used in this assignment.
-It is there to illustrate that the concrete tile classes can have additional methods that are not defined in the `Tile` interface.
+It is there to illustrate that the concrete tile classes can have additional methods that are defined in the `Tile` interface.

 The following class diagram illustrates the idea: